mcneel/help-docs/_en/flamingo/5/help/environment.md

 ## Color Background
 {: #color-backgrounds}
-A background color controls are always present.
-There is always a color background even if the color is completely obscured by and image, HDRI or Sky background.
+Background color controls are always present.
+There is always a color background even if the color is completely obscured by an image, HDRI, or Sky background.

 #### Solid Color
 {: #solid-color}
 A solid color background consists of a single color that fills the background.

 ![images/background-color-001.png](images/background-color-001.png)
-*Solid-color background.*
+*Solid color background.*
 See [Color Controls](#enviroment-sky-color-controls) below for more details on editing the Solid Color.

 #### Two-Color Gradient